mozilla/infosec.mozilla.org/docs/guidelines/assessing_security_risk.md

 striking the right balance is paramount when hundred of services and vendors are used day to day.

-Despite it's name, the RRA mainly focuses on assessing risk impact and only partially covers risk likelihood (such as by recording the frequency at which bad impacts occured in the past, if any).
+Despite it's name, the RRA mainly focuses on assessing risk impact and only partially covers risk likelihood (such as by recording the frequency at which bad impacts occurred in the past, if any).

 - [RRA: Rapid Risk Assessment manual](risk/rapid_risk_assessment)